[Case Study Off Road México]

 [Proto-journey]

-Using the profile of Carla Torres, the marketing coordinator who seeks to validate professionalism and experience through the website, I built a Proto-Journey that captured her emotions, expectations, and pain points throughout the process.
+After defining the proto- personas, I decided to analyze how they interacted with the current site before contacting us.
+I used the profile of Carla Torres, the marketing coordinator who seeks to validate professionalism and experience from the web, to build a Proto-Journey that reflected her emotions, expectations, and obstacles during her journey.

 🔑

-🖼️ Updated Visual Evidence
+🖼️ Updated visual evidence

-🧭 Clear Hierarchy and Smooth Navigation
+🧭 Hierarchy and smooth navigation

 💡

-🎯 New Homepage
+🎯 New home

-🧩 Service Restructuring
+🧩 Service restructuring

 [Value proposition canvas]